Sbanks2/SQL_Bike_Share/README.md

 ---

 #### Business Task
-Determine how annual members and casual riders use Cyclistic bikes differently so the marketing team can create a campaign designed to convert casual riders into annual members as Cyclistics future growth strategy.
+Determine how annual members and casual riders use Cyclistic bikes differently so the marketing team can create a campaign designed to convert casual riders into annual members as Cyclistic's future growth strategy.

 ---